UduakN/UK-Used-Cars-Analysis/README.md

 # UK-Used-Cars-Analysis
 ![image](https://user-images.githubusercontent.com/128192166/236651758-65a560ee-3fbc-41a2-921f-9a0c6cf890de.png)

-The aim of this analysis is to determine factors that will aid to predict how much a used car should be compared to the market and determine ideal selling period.
+The aim of this analysis is to determine factors that will aid to predict how much a used car should be sold compared to the market and determine ideal selling period.
 To achieve this aim below business questions were asked:

 •	What is the average price of each car models?